Outdoor Leadership Gap Program

 Earn industry-recognized certifications and learn necessary skills to plan your own epic adventures or work in the ski, whitewater or outdoor education industry.

-With its rugged mountains, varied landscapes and wild scenic rivers, the American West is the perfect place to find adventure for participants of all abilities.
-Our team of highly-skilled instructors and local partners will guide you through multi-day skiing, backpacking, rafting, and whitewater kayaking experiences in beautiful locations.
-Along the way, you will earn valuable certifications and learn necessary skills to plan your own epic adventures or work in the ski, whitewater or outdoor education industry.
-In addition to technical experience, you will learn how to manage risk, group dynamics, and medical emergencies and develop the skills facilitate transformative experiences in a variety of backcountry and front-country environments.
+With its rugged mountains, varied landscapes and wild scenic rivers, both the American West and Patagonia, Chile are the perfect places to find adventure for participants of all abilities.
+Our team of highly-skilled instructors and local partners will guide you through multi-day skiing, backpacking, and whitewater rafting experiences in beautiful locations.
+Along the way, you will earn certifications in wilderness medicine and ski/snowboard instruction.
+In addition to technical experience, you will learn how to manage risk, group dynamics, and medical emergencies and develop the skills to facilitate transformative experiences in a variety of backcountry and front-country environments.

 Students have the opportunity to gain the following industry-recognized certifications: